Kotlin/dokka/docs/src/doc/docs/developer_guide/introduction.md

 }
 ```

+!!! important
-Keep in mind that dokka plugins are not gradle plugins.
+    Keep in mind that Dokka plugins are not Gradle plugins.

 ### Registering extension point